-The OYO has standing meetings with Philadelphia's Department of Human Services (DHS) and the Department of Behavioral Health and Intellectual Disability Services discuss (DBHIDS) to agency protocols. complaint and grievance activity, ongoing investigations, and more.
-The OYO also consults with the Office of Integrated Data for Evidence and Action (IDEA) for assistance performing interdisciplinary, departmental data analysis.
+The OYO has standing meetings with Philadelphia's Department of Human Services (DHS) and the Department of Behavioral Health and Intellectual Disability Services (DBHIDS) to discuss agency protocols, complaint and grievance activity, ongoing investigations, and more.
+The OYO also consults with the Office of Integrated Data for Evidence and Action (IDEA) for assistance with performing interdisciplinary, cross-departmental data analysis.